douggal/advent-of-code-2023/README.md

 regardless of which side of the ":" it appears on in the input.
 - DNF :( no bridges found, need a different approach
 - 31 May 2024:  found new approach using [Karger's Algorithm](https://en.wikipedia.org/wiki/Karger's_algorithm)
+- Randomized algorithm using 15 node test data set took anywhere from &lt; 500 interations to over 32000
+- DNF works with test data but not real data set.
+Concluded the graph is too uniform for Karger's